Zaffierce/domiNATION-support-system/README.md

 # DomiNATION Support System

-This full stack express and js project built with postgres and ejs, designed to be the support system for the DomiNATION Gaming Community.
+This is the support system for the DomiNATION Gaming Community.

+# How it works
+- All users are required to sign into the website using Discord's oAuth.
+- After signing in, we now check what user groups are assigned to your account in the DomiNATION Discord.
+  - This is performed by making an API call using the token we just obtained to grab your users specific ID
+  - A second API call is made after we have your ID, which reads off what user groups you have assigned
+- Once we have the response from Discord, things are now rendered to the screen based on your access.

 # Setup
+You may use this project how you see fit, but keep in mind that this was created specifically for the DomiNATION Gaming Community.
+Here are the steps for setting this project up.

-  * PostgreSQL Database
+  - PostgreSQL Database
+    - Use the `schema.sql` file for the Database
-  * Node
+  - Node
-    * npm -i
+    - npm -i
-  * .env (see .env example)
+  - .env (see .env example)

 # .env example
+This is the example for the .env file, most of this you must obtain yourself.
 ```
 PORT=3001
 DATABASE_URL=postgres://username:password@localhost:5432/domi_support